chango/inferno/doc/counting.rst

 Map Reduce
 ----------

-For the purpose of this introductory example, think of a map/reduce job as a series of four steps, where the output of each step is used as the input to the next.
+For the purpose of this introductory example, think of an Inferno map/reduce job as a series of four steps, where the output of each step is used as the input to the next.

 .. image:: simple_map_reduce.png
    :height: 100px